-Table 6 Objective to Requirements Rationale
+Table 6 Objectives to Requirements Rationale

 Objective Requirements Addressing the Objective Rationale O.ADMIN_GUIDANCE The TOE will provide administrators with the necessary information for secure management.
-8 ADO_DEL.1 ensures that the administrator is provided documentation that instructs them how to ensure the delivery of the TOE, in whole or in parts, has not been tampered with or corrupted during delivery.
+ADO_DEL.1 ADO_IGS.1 AGD_ADM.1 AGD_USR.1 AVA_MSU.1 ADO_DEL.1 ensures that the administrator is provided documentation that instructs them how to ensure the delivery of the TOE, in whole or in parts, has not been tampered with or corrupted during delivery.
 This requirement ensures the administrator has the ability to begin their TOE installation with a clean (e.g., malicious code has not been inserted once it has left the developer's control) version of the TOE, which is necessary for secure management of the TOE.
 ADO_IGS.1 ensures the administrator has the information necessary to install the TOE in the evaluated configuration.
 Often times a vendor's product contains software that is not part of the TOE and has not been evaluated.
-The Installation, Generation and Startup (IGS) documentation ensures that once the administrator has followed the installation and configuration.
+The Installation, Generation and Startup (IGS) documentation ensures that once the administrator has followed the installation and configuration guidance the result is a TOE in a secure configuration.
 AGD_ADM.1 mandates the developer provide the administrator with guidance on how to operate the TOE in a secure manner.
-This includes describing the interfaces the administrator, how to configure the TOE's rule set and the implications of any dependencies of individual rules.
+This includes describing the interfaces the administrator uses in managing the TOE, security parameters that are configurable by the administrator, how to configure the TOE's rule set and the implications of any dependencies of individual rules.
 The documentation also provides a description of how to setup and review the auditing features of the TOE.
-AGD_USR.1 is intended for non-administrators and non-administrators (e.g., password management guidelines).
+AGD_USR.1 is intended for non- administrative users, but could be used to provide guidance on security that is common to both administrators and non-administrators (e.g., password management guidelines).
 Since the non-administrative users of this TOE are limited to proxy users it is expected that the user guidance would discuss the secure use of proxies and how the single-use authentication mechanism is used.
 The use of the single-use authentication mechanism would not have to be repeated in the administrator's guide.
-AVA_MSU.1 ensures that the guidance documentation is complete and consistent, and notes all requirements for external security measures.
+AVA_MSU.1 ensures that the guidance documentation is complete and consistent, and notes all requirements for external security